mattions/TimeScales/README.rst

 The main script to launch the simulation is spinesIntegration.py, which accepts a certain amount of parameters (described in the source code).

+The code is licensed under BSD.

 A paper describing the framework and the model has been submitted, meanwhile it is possible to read more on Michele Mattioni PhD Thesis:
 "Multiscale Modelling In Neuroscience: Integration of Computer Simulations of Biochemical and Electrical Signalling in The Medium Spiny Neuron Of The Striatum"

+*****************
+Package structure
+*****************

+These are the directories of the package:

+- `biochemical_circuits` contains all the biochemical network which have been used at different stage of the development of the model.
+- `branch_dist` contains the code to calculate the spine distribution as explained in the paper and in the thesis
+- `ecellControl` is the module with the ecellManager class, which controls the E-Cell simulator and it's used ae entry-point in the main synchronization script (`spineIntegration.py`)
+- `helpers` is a directory where there are some utilities script used to plot and explore the data
+- `hoc` contains the hoc file to instantiate the MSN without any spines based on the model of
+- `mod` contains the NMODL file which needs to be compiled and than can be loaded into section in the Neuron model.
+- `neuroControl` is the module with the NeuronManager class, which is used to control NEURON.
+In this module there are also the class to create the hybrid spine, which has both electrical and biochemical nature.
+- `param` contains the parameters file used to run the simulations.
+- `spineIntegration.py` is the main script which runs the multiscale model.
+- `extref.py` contains the class to extend Neuronvisio storage format to accept the biochemical results on top of the electrical one.
+- `visioStart.py` instantiate the model and loads it in the Neuronvisio software.

 ****************************************
 How to launch simulation on the EBI cluster